 - Cook beets for 1 hour until soft but not mushy.
 I like to put them on a steamer.

 - When done take the peel off with a sharper small knife.
-Slice or shread the beets thin.
+Slice or shred the beets thin.
 You can do this with a knife or a slicer.

-- Add sliced cooked beets, caraway seeds, salt, oil and a pinch of sugar.
+- Add sliced cooked beets, caraway seeds, salt and oil.
 Mix.

 - Grind some black pepper on the salad if you wish.
 Mix.